davejacobs/letters-web/source/pages/api.md

 ### E (empty check) ###

-The `e` method is meant to quickly check if any expression is empty.
+The `e` method is meant to quickly check if an expression is empty.
 One of two methods that does not always return its receiver, `e` will raise a `Letters::EmptyError` if its receiver is empty.
 (The other such method is `n`, used for nil checking.)
 Of course, if it is not empty, the receiver is passed through.

     [].e
     # => raises Letters::EmptyError